 - Replacement Cost shouldn’t be less than (Net Realizable value – Normal Profit Margin)

-Net Realizable value refers to the value of the good that the company will get after sell.
-So there is always a selling cost involved in any sell.
+Net Realizable value refers to the value of the good the company will get after selling.
+So there is always a selling cost involved in any sale.

 - Purchase price of Inventory = $500